mudit5707/2048/README.md

 Random tile generation (2s and 4s).

-Clear grid printing for terminal play.
+Clear grid printing for terminal play. (the tabulate library has been used for the same)

 Easy-to-read and well-structured Python logic.